Chicago – Illinois Water Quality at a Glance

 3. Call 311 to request a free evaluation from the Department of Water Management.

-As a precaution, especially for households with children, pregnant women, or immunocompromised individuals, the Chicago Department of Public Health recommends using NSF-certified water filters for drinking and cooking if you have lead service lines.
+As a strong precaution, especially for households with children, pregnant women, or immunocompromised individuals, the Chicago Department of Public Health recommends using NSF-certified water filters for drinking and cooking if you have lead service lines.
 Always run water for 3-5 minutes after long periods of non-use before collecting water for consumption.

 How can I participate in Chicago’s lead service line replacement program?